HolyCorn-Software/system/system-changes.md

 .

-Updated to the latest version of html-hc, with more performance improvements.
+Updated to the latest version of html-hc, which is more efficient.

-Improved efficiency of the event-channel server module.
+Improved code-completion.